Crush CLI Integration with Dual API Support¶

 - TUI Interface: Beautiful terminal user interface using Bubble Tea

-- Dual API Support: Natively supports both OpenAI and Anthropic formats
+- Dual API Support: Natively supports both OpenAI-compatible and Anthropic formats

 Official Repository: https://github.com/charmbracelet/crush